FACTORS TO CONSIDER BEFORE INVESTING

 Before you invest, you need to decide on the best investment option for you.
 To make this important decision, you should consider your goals for the investment, how long you can afford to tie down your money and how much risk you are willing to bear.

-It is important to define your investment goals at the outset, as the choice of investment (or investment fund) will depend on the objective you are trying to achieve.
+It is important to define your investment goals at the outset, as the choice will depend on the objective you are trying to achieve.
 Common investment goals are:

 - Planning for your retirement